Eliminate spreadsheets. Automate Validation, Tax, and Reporting.

 Alcohol compliance is the process of adhering to all federal, state, and local regulations that govern the manufacture, import, distribution, and sale of alcoholic beverages in the United States.
 It encompasses licensing, product registration, distribution routing, tax calculation, shipping restrictions, and regulatory reporting.

-For importers and distributors, alcohol compliance means obtaining the correct licenses in every state you operate, registering products with appropriate authorities, following mandated three-tier distribution routes, calculating and remitting layered excise taxes, and filing regular reports with federal and state regulatory agencies.
+For importers and distributors, alcohol compliance means obtaining the correct licenses in every state in which you operate, registering products with the appropriate authorities, following mandated three-tier distribution routes, calculating and remitting layered excise taxes, and filing regular reports with federal and state regulatory agencies.

 Non-compliance isn’t an administrative inconvenience.
 Violations result in:

-• Permanent license revocation ending your ability to operate
+- Permanent license revocation that ends your ability to operate

 Federal vs State Alcohol Regulatory Framework